St. Louis Child Custody Lawyers

 By state law, any father that is unwed possesses no parental rights unless paternity is established.
 Paternity may be established by completing an affidavit of paternity anytime between the birth of the child up until the child turns 18.
 However, an affidavit does not allow for custody or visitation rights.
 To obtain these rights, a paternity suit must be filed.

-The Types of Custody in Missouri
+Types of Child Custody in Missouri

 The statutes and past precedents of Missouri courts do not differentiate between married, formerly married, and unmarried parents.
 There are two types of child custody issues decided by the courts: Physical custody and legal custody.